ovrtek/2025/README.md

 - O to activate your special melee
 - ; to search for targets
 - Space to activate your extreme burst
-- Step by tapping WASD x2 quickly
+- Step by tapping W/A/S/D x2 quickly
 - Guard by tapping S then W quickly
 - Transform by stepping while holding L
 - Esc to quit the game